Controversial Things Everyone Ignores About Guy Fieri

 Page told City Pages that "anytime any woman mentioned 'cream,' Guy went into a sexual riff" (via Gothamist).
 Though no women corroborated Page's claims, they didn't stop at jokes.
 Page also stated that Fieri had a habit of staring at women's breasts when the cameras were off.
 "When cutting the show, you had to tell the editors to watch Guy's eye line, because it's always on breasts."

-Apparently Fieri also had a particular penchant for bathroom humor.
+Apparently, Fieri also had a particular penchant for bathroom humor.
 "You have to protect Guy from all of his poop jokes," said Page.
 Come on, Guy, we're eating here.

 Guy Fieri's New York restaurant was infamously terrible

-In 2012, Fieri opened his Times Square restaurant, Guy's American Kitchen and Bar, only to be met by ridicule by the New York Times' restaurant reviewer, Pete Wells.
+In 2012, Fieri opened his Times Square restaurant, Guy's American Kitchen and Bar, only to be met by ridicule by New York Times restaurant reviewer, Pete Wells.
 The restaurant was massive — it could seat 500 people, and the menu, according to Wells, was overwhelming in its descriptions of food that did not quite measure up in flavor.

 Despite Fieri's success as a television star, his restaurant ended up being a flop.
 Wells' funny but eviscerating review of Guy's American Kitchen and Bar was only the beginning of the restaurant's uphill battle.
 Apparently, most of the general public shared Wells' disappointment in the measly sizes of dishes, the radioactive hues of drinks, and the overcrowded atmosphere.
 In 2017, just about five years after its grand opening, Guy's American Kitchen and Bar shut down.
 Despite Fieri's best efforts, it turns out there's no Flavortown in Times Square.